-Then I said I would pour out my wrath upon them and spend my anger against them in the midst of the land of Egypt. (verse 8b)
+Then I said I would pour out my wrath upon them and spend my anger against them in the midst of the land of Egypt.
+(Ezekiel 20:8b)

 That’s what they deserved.
 But something checked that righteous disposition in God, namely:

-But I acted for the sake of my name, that it should not be profaned in the sight of the nations among whom they lived, in whose sight I made myself known to them in bringing them out of the land of Egypt. (verse 9)
+But I acted for the sake of my name, that it should not be profaned in the sight of the nations among whom they lived, in whose sight I made myself known to them in bringing them out of the land of Egypt.
+(Ezekiel 20:9)

 Salvation: Evidence of God’s Wrath